Skip to content

 • generating version snapshots and changelogs

-These capabilities belong to the procedural layer and should live in a Skill, client command, CI, or external tool.
-The knowledge pack can store schemas, eval cases, run records, and sample data, but should not require clients to execute bundled scripts.
+These capabilities belong to the method layer and SHOULD live in a Skill, client command, CI, or external tool.
+The knowledge pack MAY store schemas, eval cases, run records, and sample data, but MUST NOT require clients to execute bundled scripts.

 Script boundary